convert-units/convert-units/README.md

   LengthUnits,
 } from 'convert-units';

-// Meausres: The names of the measures being used type Measures = 'length' | 'area';
+// Measures: The names of the measures being used type Measures = 'length' | 'area';
 // Systems: The systems being used across all measures type Systems = LengthSystems | AreaSystems;
 // Units: All the units across all measures and their systems type Units = LengthUnits | AreaUnits;

 const convert = configureMeasurements<Measures, Systems, Units>({
   length,
   area,